rsliter/rsliter.github.com/source/_posts/2013-08-29-rails-y-las-taquerias.markdown

 categories: "tacos"
 ---
 I take tacos relatively seriously.
 Seriously enough that I've organized multiple taco-themed parties in my lifetime.
-Let's be real, though: any food requiring its remnants to be licked from your fingers requires a sense of humor.
+Let's be real, though: any food whose remnants are licked from your fingers requires a sense of humor.

 As part of our immersion here in Quito we're doing [pecha kucha talks](www.pechakucha.org), which consist of 20 slides, presented for 20 seconds each,